AMWA-TV/ms-05-01/docs/Device Model.md

 ## Device structure

-As illustrated in the figure `NCA Device` below, the Device model envisions a Device as a [root block](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Blocks.html) accompanied by a few control objects.
+As illustrated in the figure `NCA Device` below, the Device model defines a Device as a [root block](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Blocks.html) accompanied by a few control objects.
 In simple devices, these objects might be contained directly in the root block; in more complex devices, they are contained in a hierarchy of blocks nested inside the root block.

 An object contained in a block is called a _**member**_ or _**member object**_ of that block.